JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

    02_processed_data
    03_figures
 ```
-00_scripts: subfolder containing all scripts.
+00_scripts: subfolder containing all scripts to reproduce the analyses / figures.
 01_raw_data: subfolder to place the raw data into.
 02_processed_data: subfolder where the h5Seurat files containing the clustering information will be saved.
 03_references: subfolder containing csv files necessary for the gene set enrichment analysis.
 03_figures / 04_figures: subfolder where the figures will be saved.

 **NOTE:** Each subfolder contains a README.txt describing the subfolder content.
-The README.txt in all the 01_raw_data subfolders describes which dataset(s) to download from the GEO database to redo the analysis.
+The README.txt in all the 01_raw_data subfolders describes which dataset(s) to download from the [GEO database](https://www.ncbi.nlm.nih.gov/geo/) to redo the analysis.
 ***
 ## Steps to run the analysis

 **Step 1:**

-Clone the github repository in your chosen folder.
+Clone the github repository into your chosen folder.
 A folder called "MIlab_EC_scRNA_thymus" will be created.

 **Step 2:**

-Set the variable WORKING_DIR, using the path to the "MIlab_EC_scRNA_thymus" folder as your value.
+Set the variable WORKING_DIR using the path to the "MIlab_EC_scRNA_thymus" folder as your value.
 ```
 export WORKING_DIR=/home/chevallier/Desktop/projects/MIlab/MIlab_EC_scRNA_thymus
 ```
 **Step 3:**

-Download raw data from the GEO database and place it in the **01_raw_data** subfolders.
+Download raw data from the [GEO database](https://www.ncbi.nlm.nih.gov/geo/) and place it in the **01_raw_data** subfolders.
 The **README.txt** files in each 01_raw_data subfolder tells you which raw data needs to be downloaded.

 Raw data generated in this study can be downloaded **here**:
 As a quick summary, we utilized the publicly available datasets below.